 • Review your current life insurance, health savings account and Retirement Savings Plan (403(b)) beneficiary designations and make any necessary updates.
 Your life insurance beneficiary can be changed through Workday.
 Your health savings account beneficiary can be changed by logging onto your Optum Financial account.
 Retirement Savings Plan (403(b)) beneficiaries must be updated through your account at TIAA.
 Note: if you are married, the Retirement Savings Plan requires that your spouse be listed as your primary beneficiary unless this right is waived by your spouse.

-*If your dependent child is disabled, coverage may continue past age 26.
-In this situation, contact the WashU Benefits Team at 314-935-2332 or via email at hr-benefitsmail@wustl.edu.
+*If your dependent child is disabled, coverage may continue past age 26 (25 in the case of child life).
+In this situation, contact the WashU Benefits Team at 314-935-2332, option #1, or via email at hr-benefitsmail@wustl.edu.

 Notes

-Changes to your health savings account, optional life insurance (employee, spouse/domestic partner and child) and retirement medical savings account coverage may be made at any time.
+Changes to your health savings account, optional life insurance (employee, spouse/domestic partner and child) and retirement medical savings account coverage may be made at any time by using the Change Anytime life event reason in Workday.